Check Or Checking In Poker: Poker Terms

 Moving on, let us understand the concept of call and check in poker better with a help of a short example:

 Let’s assume you are playing a game of poker wherein you have been dealt 5 of hearts and 5 of diamonds as starting cards.
 The flop round comes and 3 cards – 2 of spades, 8 of clubs and Aces of hearts are dealt face up.
 You are second to act after the flop round and the person before you has already passed the action.
-Now, since you hold pocket 5s but have not hit a three of a kind on the flop, your chances of winning this hand are currently quite bleak.
-Therefore, instead of committing too much to the pot you might decide to pass the action to the next player without making a bet.
-The act of passing the action is known as checking in poker.

-Check in poker strategy
+Check in Poker Strategy

 By now, you must have got a fair idea of what check in poker means.
 Now, in this section we have detailed the ideal checking poker strategy.